Tripsiir/UH-stat-bioinf/connectivity-scores/connectivity-scores-report.md

 ## [5] "tioguanine"
 ```

 In the first step, MFA will normalize both the reference and query dataset by dividing each by their first singular value.
 Next, a PCA is performed on the combined datasets.
 This will creates principal axes of variations, which are orthogonal and still explain the entire structure of the data.
 The principal axes, often called components or factors, are linear combinations of the original variables (or compounds in our setting).
-We are hoping to find high contributions, termed loadings, of the reference compounds to the first factor and also a high loading of the left out compound on this factor if it is also similar in gene expression.
+We hope to find high contributions, termed loadings, of the reference compounds to a factor and also a high loading of the left out compound on this factor.
+This would mean that it is also similar in terms of gene expression.
 The factor loadings are the actual connectivity scores we are interested in.
+The coordinates of the observations (genes) are called factor scores.
+The subset of compounds and genes with high factor loadings and scores are called a connectivity set.

 We will repeat the MFA, each time leaving out another compound of the cluster in the reference set.
 Afterwards, we will average the connectivity scores of the left-out compounds, and use this as the global connectivity score within the cluster.